vivid-planet/comet/.changeset/shy-scissors-joke.md

 "@comet/cms-api": major
 ---

-Api Crud Generator: don't support visible boolean anymore, switch to status enum instead.
+CRUD Generator: Remove support for `visible` boolean, use `status` enum instead.

 Recommended enum values: Published/Unpublished or Visible/Invisible or Active and Deleted or Archived